-Chizim Care Services provide domiciliary care to different groups of vulnerable people in PERTH WA.
+Chizim Care Services provide aged care services to different nationality groups of vulnerable people in PERTH WA.

 Principles and Values of Chizim Care Services

-Chizim Care Services is committed to supporting vulnerable people so that they can continue to live their lives with dignity and independence and be participating members of their communities.
-Chizim Care Services is committed to meeting the needs of those people entrusted to our care.
+We are providing high quality, reliable and caring home support services to suit your individual needs and goals.
 Usually we see no conflict between meeting the needs of Service Users and those of workers.
 Where such conflict exists, the needs of service users must take precedence.
-The basic principles underlying our support to vulnerable people include:
+The basic principles underlying our home support services to vulnerable people include:

 Confidentiality of information – Your rights to confidentiality will be safeguarded.

 Fulfilment of Aspirations – Your social, emotional, cultural, political and sexual needs are accepted and respected.

 Consultation – We will consult you about daily living arrangements and enable you to participate in discussions about any proposed changes to those arrangements.
 We will be fully involving you and fully informing you with respect to the individual assessment of your support needs.
 Chizim Care Services’ commitment will be to find the best and most cost effective way of meeting your home care needs and aspirations.
 We will support you making informed choices about the future and will be incorporated into you Care Plan.

 Personal choice – Your Support Worker will support you to exercise your personal choice in opportunities and lifestyle.
 You are central to all decisions.
 We welcome designated advocates if you cannot participate in service user planning.